Scaling with Collapse: Efficient and Predictable Training of LLM Families: Celerity models: further details

-We tuned $\tema$ at a smaller scale and TPP and transferred across TPP using the power law fit from \citep{bergsma2025power}.
-Given learning rate is determined by CompleteP, and batch size is optimized according to a separate scaling rule (described below), we tuned weight decay in order to obtain the desired $\tema$ setting at each scale.
+We tuned $\tema$ at a smaller scale and smaller TPP, and transferred across TPP using the power law fit from \citet{bergsma2025power}.
+Given learning rate is determined by CompleteP, and batch size is optimized according to a separate scaling rule (described below), we adjusted weight decay in order to obtain the desired $\tema$ setting at each scale.

 \paragraph{Batch Size.} In early experimentation, the batch sizes were chosen such that they were around the critical batch size \citep{mccandlish2018empirical}.
-Later we used the insights from \citep{bergsma2025power} and started following the rule $\bopt \propto D^{0.5}$, tuning $B$ at a small scale and then inferring optimal batch sizes on larger datasets via the power law.
+Later we used the insights from \citet{bergsma2025power} and started following the rule $\bopt \propto D^{0.5}$, tuning $B$ at a small scale and then inferring optimal batch sizes on larger datasets via the power law.

 \paragraph{Data Selection.} Over the course of experiments, we found that adding more \emph{refined} data, particularly educational, math, and coding datasets, generally helps the models score higher on common benchmarks.
 In \cref{tab:celerity_datasets}, we break down the datasets used for Celerity model training, including the proportion assigned to each subset.
-A large portion of the datasets are focused on educational materials, math, and coding, while subsets of SlimPajama, a general text dataset, are also used.
+A large portion of the datasets are focused on educational materials, math, and coding.
+We use only the \emph{non--web-crawled} subsets of SlimPajama~\citep{cerebras2023slimpajama}, i.e., excluding C4 and CommonCrawl, which are effectively replaced by FineWeb-Edu.
 As noted in \cref{sec:celerity}, we do not schedule the data sources, i.e., we do not employ a data curriculum in the training of Celerity, nor do we include (benchmark) task-specific data in Celerity training.

 Comparison in \cref{tab:celerity_data_comp} shows that the same model configurations trained on a general dataset like SlimPajama result in worse downstream performance compared to the Celerity data mix.
 While dataset optimization was not a focus of Celerity, these results do underscore the importance of dataset composition in pre-training.
 This also makes clear why hyperscalers invest a tremendous amount of work into data preparation, synthesis, filtering, and refinement.